nashape/docs/rails_install_howto.md

     ```
     Test::Unit.run = true
     ```
-Note: this is only an issue when you have **no** features/scenarios.
-Once you have some, you don't need this (so really, you don't need it at all).
-And if you do have this line in your <code>env.rb</code> you can no longer run cucumber from the command line.
+Update: actually this is an issue when there are all passing tests, including if there are no tests at all.
+This makes sense - it's getting to the end of the tests then trying to run the unit tests.
+But if you include the line above, you can no longer run cucumber from the command line.

 8. Run guard
 One option is to simply run guard from the command line: